Do you know what secret spending is? It’s when, with all the...

-We’d discourage any form of borrowing at all, but you can’t borrow more than £500 without your supervisor’s permission in writing.
+We’d discourage any form of borrowing at all, but you can borrow less than £500 without your supervisor’s permission in writing.

 We sometimes get calls from people who worry that because they’re in debt to their utility provider for their gas and electricity that this is against the terms of their IVA.

-This isn’t the case.
+This isn’t the case, in fact it’s one of the many myths about IVAs.
 While being indebted to your utility provider is a form of credit it isn’t against the terms of your IVA as long as you maintain the payments as agreed.

 While catalogue debts might be small they’re a form of credit which can quickly build up and affect your ability to maintain payments into your IVA.

-If you do have a sudden unexpected expense or bill to pay and you can’t afford it, we’d prefer if you called us to discuss how we can help you through this without relying on further credit.
+If you do have a sudden unexpected expense or bill to pay and you can’t afford it, we’d prefer if you called us (or your IVA provider) to discuss how we can help you through this without relying on further credit.